 How is fieldwork part of your practice?

-Fieldwork is central to my painting practice.
-Through close observation a detailed collection of painted swatches are developed in response to a specific landscape site.
-When the site is re-visited this reference material allows the painting to be made is a very brief span of time – in the present.
+Fieldwork was central to the body of work ‘Observations’.
+Through close study a detailed collection of painted swatches were developed in response to specific landscape sites – features, situations, panoramas, skies, meadows and forests.
+The compositional structure of each work was also made in relation to a physical experience of the field.
+When the sites were re-visited this detailed reference material allowed the observation to be made in a very brief span of time – in the present.
+The specific time, date and location of the field site is cited in the title of each work.

 How would you describe your fieldwork activity?